SteveBarnett/human-centred/_posts/2026-07-08-wcag-best-practice-and-severity.md

 - 1.4.1 Use of Colour (A)
     - When only colour is used, people with colour perception differences may not see the change in state or meaning
 - 1.4.3 Contrast (Minimum) (AA) and 1.4.11 Non-text Contrast (AA)
-    - People with low vision, colour blindness, or older adults may find it difficult or impossible to read or distinguish text or UI elements from surrounding colours
+    - People with low vision, colour blindness, or older adults may find it difficult to read or distinguish text or UI elements from surrounding colours
 - 2.4.2 Page Titled (A)
     - If the title is missing, it's harder to find the tab again
     - If the title is not clear, it's harder to understand the topic or purpose of the page
 - 2.5.8 Target Size (Minimum) (AA)
     - People, including those with limited dexterity or hand tremors, can miss the target or hit the wrong one
+- Best practice: no `<h1>` element
+    - Screen reader users can't use the main heading to confirm the purpose of the page, or as a way to jump to the main content

 ## WCAG or best practice?